 They answered these and other questions:

 Which communications strategies are the biggest priorities (e.g., content marketing, advertising, word of mouth marketing, permission-based marketing, etc.)?
-What’s your annual salary?
+What social media strategies do you use?
 How big is your communications team and budget?
-What types of videos did you create in 2018?
+What structure does your communications team have?
 What will your next annual report look like?
 Is communications valued as strategic within your nonprofit and is your professional expertise respected?